Introduction

 Sex and Soc Justice.

-Oxford University Press 1999; pp. 119–20.
+Oxford University Press 1999; pp.119–20.
+Reference Source

-- 10.
+10.

-Lightfoot-Klein Hanny:
+Lightfoot-Klein H:

 The Sexual Experience and Marital Adjustment of Genitally Circumcised and Infibulated Females in the Sudan.

-J Sex Res
+J Sex Res.

-- 11.
+11.

 Defective sexuality and female circumcision: the cause and the possible management.

-J Obstet Gynecol.
+J Obstet Gynaecol Res.

-(1): 12.
+12.

-Komisaruk B, Carlos Beyer-Flores, Beverly Whipple,
+Komisaruk B, Carlos BF, Beverly W, et al.:

 The Science of Orgasm.
 JHU Press, 2006.
 For an interview with two of the researchers, see Exploring the Mind-Body Orgasm.
 Last accessed 26 Nov.
 2011.
+Publisher Full Text

-- 13.
+13.

 Mah K, Binik YM: